JRajz/new-aggregator-api/README.md

 - **Authorization**: Access Token
 - **Path Variables**:
   - `keyword`: Search keyword to search in title or description
 - **Description**: Search from text from user preference news.
-Keyword accepts only accepts alphabets, numbers, and spaces
+Keyword only accepts alphabets, numbers, and spaces

 ## Dependencies